The Potato in Fine Art

 Happy Thanksgiving!
 Have the most enjoyable time with your family and friends celebrating this holiday season!
 Whether you enjoy turkey or something else, we hope it will be a special time!

-Of course, the first step is to get a turkey and you could just go and buy it in the shop.
-But in Grandma Moses’ painting it does look like fun to actually catch your own turkey; feel free to try.
-Grandma Moses only started painting when she was in her late 70’s and could not do cross-stitching anymore.
+Of course, the first step is to get a turkey, which you could just buy in the shop.
+But in a painting by Grandma Moses (1860–1961) it looks like fun to actually catch your own turkey; feel free to try.
+Grandma Moses only started painting when she was in her late seventies and could not do cross-stitching anymore.
 She was 98 when she painted this work.
-The carefree atmosphere, the excitement about snow and chasing turkeys bring to mind winter paintings of Pieter Bruegel.
+The carefree atmosphere and the excitement about snow and chasing turkeys bring to mind the winter paintings of Pieter Bruegel.

-You may skip this stage, and the preceding one (that I already skipped) of killing the turkey, if you don’t let Grandma Moses’ cheerful painting seduce you and buy the turkey instead.
-If you decide not to, you may enjoy Goya’s dark painting.
-It was painted during the Peninsular War (1808-1814) and, as many of Goya’s works from this period, it is far from uplifting.
+You may skip this stage (and the preceding one involving killing the turkey) if you don’t let Grandma Moses’ cheerful painting seduce you and buy the turkey in the shop instead.
+But if you decide to pluck your own turkey, you may enjoy this dark painting by Francisco Goya (1746-1828).
+It was painted during the Peninsular War (1808-1814) and, like many of Goya’s works from this period, it is far from up-lifting.
 The turkey was probably not a victim of the war specifically, but its naked, plucked body has something chilling about it…

 While the turkey waits to be cooked you can always have some fun.
-John Currin said that Thanksgiving was “a failed painting that sat around in my studio,” until he returned to it when his wife was pregnant.
-Here he combines the European tradition of still lifes and bodegones, including all their symbols, with a more playful and modern, and maybe a bit artificial, take on the traditional family scene.
+John Currin (b.
+1962) said that Thanksgiving was “a failed painting that sat around in my studio,” until he returned to it when his wife was pregnant.
+Here, he combines the European tradition of still lifes and bodegones, including all their symbols, with a more playful and modern (and maybe a bit artificial) take on the traditional family scene.

 Here you will find some real advice on how to cook your turkey, just in case you need it.